MDMA and exposure therapy for PTSD

 Meditation and exercise can help

-If making a trigger list causes too much stress, it can be useful to take a break for something that gives you peace of mind.
+If creating a trigger list causes too much stress, it can be helpful to take a break and do something calming.
 Exercise and various breathing techniques can help with this.
 So choose relaxation when necessary.

 Other important preparation

-People with anxiety complaints often have a disturbed glutamate/GABA ratio in the brain, especially in the hippocampus.
+People with anxiety often have an imbalance of glutamate and GABA in the brain, particularly in the hippocampus.
 GABA is an inhibitory neurotransmitter that helps reduce anxiety and promote relaxation.
-When levels of GABA are increased in the brain it can have a calming effect.
-A good balance in these neurotransmitters also increases the chance of a positive effect from a psychedelic session.
+Increasing GABA levels in the brain can have a calming effect.
+A good balance of these neurotransmitters also increases the likelihood of a positive outcome from a psychedelic session.

-During the preparation of psychedelic sessions, we provide advice based on the intake in order to balance the neurotransmitters, including GABA, so that the mood before the session can improve and the session will run better.
+During the preparation of psychedelic sessions, we provide advice based on the intake to balance neurotransmitters, including GABA, which can improve the mood before the session and make the session go more smoothly.

 The support during MDMA therapy

-In addition to ensuring physical safety, it is at least as important to provide a sense of safety to those who use the combination of exposure therapy and a MDMA therapy.
-Working without judgment and trying to understand that the 'abnormal' behavior is actually quite normal given the circumstances can create a good bond between the therapist and the client.
-It is always important that both parties see the person with PTSD as someone who has been a victim of the situation and that treatment has the prospect of reducing the symptoms.
+In addition to ensuring physical safety, it is at least as important to provide a sense of safety to the person using the combination of exposure therapy and a MDMA therapy.
+Working without judgment and trying to understand that the "abnormal" behavior is actually quite normal given the circumstances can foster a strong bond between therapist and client.
+It's always important for both parties to see the person with PTSD as a victim of the situation and for treatment to offer a chance of reducing symptoms.

-For emotional safety, it is important to mention that all feelings and emotions are important and that they can play an important role during the MDMA sessions.
-Before the effects of MDMA kick in, shame, guilt, fear and avoidance of sadness can get in the way during the first part of the session.
-However, it is not a major problem with MDMA sessions because as soon as MDMA starts to take effect, these forms of self-protection can disappear.
-It is important for guidance to give the client time to feel safe to talk about the trauma.
-All in all it is an unforced approach with understanding of the situation for the person in question.
+For emotional safety, it's important to note that all feelings and emotions are important and can play a significant role during MDMA sessions.
+Before the effects of MDMA kick in, shame, guilt, anxiety, and avoidance of sadness can get in the way during the first part of the session.
+However, this isn't a major problem during MDMA sessions because these forms of self-protection can disappear once the MDMA takes effect.
+It's important for the counselor to give the client time to feel safe talking about the trauma.
+All in all, it's a non-forceful approach with understanding for the individual's situation.

 Indicate the stress level during the session

-The SUDS score (Subjective Units of Distress Scale) is used to measure the degree of emotional tension or stress that someone experiences.
-It is useful to be able to communicate during the session how much stress it causes to talk about certain traumatic experiences or how much fear is generated during exposure.
-It can indicate on a scale of 0 to 100, with 0 indicating no stress or tension being felt and 100 representing the worst stress or tension experienced during the traumatic experience itself.
-It is useful for a good MDMA session not to induce a major stress response to triggers and mutual communication can help with this.
+The SUDS score (Subjective Units of Distress Scale) is used to measure the level of emotional tension or stress someone experiences.
+It's helpful to be able to communicate during the session how stressful it is to talk about certain traumatic experiences or how much anxiety is aroused during exposure.
+It can be rated on a scale of 0 to 100, with 0 indicating no stress or anxiety and 100 representing the worst stress or anxiety experienced during the traumatic experience itself.
+For a successful MDMA session, it's helpful to avoid triggering a major stress response to triggers, and communication can help with this.

 After MDMA exposure therapy

-After the MDMA session it may be easier to do things that would otherwise be avoided.
-If stress levels remain low, it is advisable to take advantage of the situation and seek exposure.
-This can speed up the exposure therapy process.
-It is recommended not to make it too extreme and to take small steps.
-Recording the SUDS score can help to gain more insight into the progression of the reduction of anxiety complaints.
+After an MDMA session, it may be easier to do things you would otherwise avoid.
+If stress levels remain low, it's advisable to take advantage of the situation and seek out exposure.
+This can accelerate the exposure therapy process.
+It's recommended not to overdo it and to take small steps.
+Recording your SUDS score can help provide more insight into the progression of anxiety reduction.

 Legal MDMA sessions in the Netherlands

-In the Netherlands, offering MDMA as psychotherapeutic treatment is not yet legal, but it is possible to offer MDMA sessions.
-The same effect is achieved by using a legal analogue of MDMA with 95%.
-This analogue does not fall under the Opium Act or the Medicines Act, which makes it legal.
-This substance activates the same neurotransmitters as MDMA and therefore has similar effects on the feeling of connection and empathy.
+In the Netherlands, offering MDMA as a psychotherapeutic treatment is not yet legal, but it is possible to offer MDMA sessions.
+Using a legal MDMA analogue with 95% produces the same effect.
+This analogue is not subject to the Opium Act or the Medicines Act, making it legal.
+This substance activates the same neurotransmitters as MDMA and therefore has similar effects on feelings of connection and empathy.

-According to the law, our current MDMA sessions do not fall under medical treatments, although we strive to imitate future medical MDMA-assisted psychotherapy as much as possible.
-It is advisable to read the information below if you are interested in an MDMA session.
+By law, our current MDMA sessions are not considered medical treatments, although we strive to mimic future medical MDMA-assisted psychotherapy as closely as possible.
+If you're interested in an MDMA session, we recommend reading the information below.

-Psychedelic therapy can be exciting and that is why it is nice to know how others have experienced an MDMA session and what the results have been.
-We list some reviews below.
+Psychedelic therapy can be exciting, so it's helpful to know how others have experienced an MDMA session and what the results have been.
+We've compiled a few reviews below.

-More than a week ago I had an MDMA session under the guidance of Ronald.
-Without realizing it, I had created an expectation of the session in advance and I noticed that part of me was a bit disappointed after the session.
-Fortunately, that disappointment was short-lived because afterwards it was much better than what I expected.
+Just over a week ago, I had an MDMA session guided by Ronald.
+Without realizing it, I had built up expectations for the session beforehand, and I noticed a part of me was a bit disappointed afterward.
+Fortunately, that disappointment was short-lived because it turned out to be much better than I'd expected.
 It was exactly what I needed to take the next steps.
-After the session the process continued for a few more days and nights, physically and through dreams that addressed exactly my themes.
-I have come closer to myself and have felt so intensely grateful since that Friday.
-I look to the future with confidence and I now know that whatever may come...
-Come on...
-I am ready for it.
+After the session, the process continued for a few more days and nights, physically and through dreams that addressed my specific themes.
+I've come closer to myself and have felt so deeply grateful since that Friday.
+I look to the future with confidence, and I now know that whatever may come… Bring it on… I'm ready.

 Thank you Ronald for your wonderful guidance.
 The right person in the right place at the right time.
 Grateful 🙏

-The hours flew by and after six o'clock Janneke got ready to go.
-Because I felt so connected to her, I had become attached to her and it was difficult for me to see her go.
-Also during the session when she went to the toilet, I felt loneliness and a slight feeling of abandonment, but the MDMA quickly took me out of these feelings.
-After the session, a fear of losing that warm feeling surfaced and I had this fear with me for about three days.
-The “Tuesday dip” was hard for me and I wasn't prepared enough for it.
-Now two weeks later I feel light, open, calm and clear.
-I have a better self-image and feel calm in my daily activities.
-For the first time in years I have felt stable for days; not too happy, not too gloomy, not chaotic but satisfied.
-Trip therapy has opened a door for me to psychedelics as a healing agent and I am curious about what else it will bring me.
+The hours flew by, and after six, Janneke was getting ready to leave.
+Because I felt so connected to her, I had become attached to her and found it difficult to see her go.
+Even during the session, when she briefly went to the bathroom, I felt a sense of loneliness and a slight sense of abandonment, but the MDMA quickly pulled me out of these feelings.
+After the session, a fear of losing that warm feeling surfaced, and I carried this fear with me for about three days.
+The "Tuesday blues" hit me hard, and I wasn't fully prepared for it.
+Now, two weeks later, I feel light, open, calm, and clear.
+I have a better self-image and feel peaceful in my daily activities.
+For the first time in years, I've felt stable for days; not too happy, not too sad, not chaotic, but content.
+Triptherapie has opened a door for me to psychedelics as a healing tool, and I'm curious about what else it will bring me.

-Marcel helped me very well during my session.
-How scared I was at first!
-Yet Marcel's calm approach helped me to dare to do it.
-I still feel an oasis of peace and happiness when I think back to that beautiful session.
-I suffer less from anxiety and feel more connected.
-Thanks again and I think I'll come back to you in 3 months!
+Marcel helped me tremendously during my session.
+I was so scared at first!
+Yet, Marcel's calm approach helped me feel confident enough to do it.
+I still feel an oasis of calm and joy when I think back to that wonderful session.
+I'm less anxious and feel more connected.
+Thanks again, and I think I'll come back to you in three months!